How to set up an aquarium for tropical fish

 Then you have many types of fish that require room to swim and exercise, and those that need substrate surface area in which to feed and breed, like cichlids, and catfish.

-And buying the largest tank you can afford isn’t a cliche or a sales tactic.
+And buying the largest fish tank you can afford isn’t a cliche or a sales tactic.

 Larger water volumes are more stable than small ones in terms of temperature and water quality, they will enable you to keep a much larger variety of fish species, and in high number.